 Sustainable Rangelands Initiative

 In northern Tanzania, 92 percent of available wildlife habitat consists of places where people and wildlife interact.
-The Sustainable Rangelands Initiative works to keep these critical areas open and flourishing for the long-term benefit of rural communities and wild animals.
+Conservation solutions must be community-driven and responsive to changing conditions.

-Through regular data collection, assessment, information sharing, and active management, volunteer rangeland monitors—selected in conjunction with local leaders—use a mobile-based reporting system to provide updates on pasture quality to their community networks.
+Through regular data collection, assessment, information sharing, and active management, volunteer rangeland monitors – selected in conjunction with local leaders – use a mobile-based reporting system to provide updates on pasture quality to their community networks.
 The project is generating visible results, including increased grass height, reduced areas of bare ground, and the return of important plant and wildlife species to community-managed grazing areas.

 Step One